IBM/network-config-analyzer/README.md

 - `--output_endpoints`\
   Choose endpoints type in output (pods/deployments).\
   *default:* deployments

+For more information on command-line switches combinations, see [Common Query Patterns](docs/CommonQueryPatterns.md)

 #### Exit Code Meaning:
 The exit value of running a command-line without a scheme is combined from two factors: